classiebit/eventmie-pro-docs/resources/docs/1.7/installation.md

 ---

->{primary} `eventmie-pro-webinstaller.zip` is a complete Laravel website, simply extra it in your website directory and follow the **Install via Web-installer** guide below.
+>{primary} `eventmie-pro-webinstaller.zip` is a complete Laravel website, simply extract it in your website directory and follow the **Install via Web-installer** guide below.

 ---